Food Getting Stuck? Bariatric Coaching

 Too big of a bite.
 Too quick of eating.

-First let me tell you what not to do.
+First, let me tell you what not to do.
 (You may have already learned this).
 Avoid drinking anything.

 It might seem like sense to drink water to get it to push the food through.
 However, lodged food with liquid on top typically makes it worse.

-You can also rub your chest, walk around, sit up in a chair for a while and wait for it to pass.
+You can also rub your chest, walk around, sit up in a chair for a while, and wait for it to pass.

-Final note on keeping moisture in meats
+A final note on keeping moisture in meats

 If meat is feeling too dry, there are ways to increase the moisture content.
-Keep in mind, sometimes it feels too dry because the bites are too big and hitting too heavy.
+Keep in mind, that sometimes it feels too dry because the bites are too big and hitting too heavy.

 Here are a few tips on keeping moisture in meats, or you can read a full blog post here.